j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

     app.run()
 ```

-* As we can see the app is simple and it has a 2FA system for verification.
+* As we can see, the app is simple and includes a 2FA system for verification.

-* It has a random topt secret generated and it verifies the otp with every login.
+* It generates a random TOTP secret and verifies the OTP with every login.

-* But wait is the totp secret random everytime it is generated?
+* But wait, is the TOTP secret randomly generated every time?

 * The answer is no.
-Let's look at this particular line of code
+Let's look at this particular line of code.

 ```python
 random.seed(datetime.datetime.today().strftime('%Y-%m-%d'))
 ```

-* The seed of the random is fixed for a particular date and the description also talks about the final days of the last month (May).
+* The seed of the random number generator is fixed for a particular date, and the description also refers to the final days of the last month (May).

-* To solve this challenge I wrote a script which tries every totp for each date of May 2024.
+* To solve this challenge, I wrote a script that tries every TOTP for each date in May 2024.

 * Script to solve the challenge:

 ```python
 import datetime
 import random